boguszpawlowski/Chassis/README.md

 ### Basic example
 We are going to build basic login form with client-site validation.
 For the view system we are going to use Jetpack Compose, but you can use any system you need.
-If you want to go straight to the code, you can check out the [BasicSample] file.
+If you want to go straight to the code, you can check out the [Basic Sample](sample/src/main/java/io/github/boguszpawlowski/chassis/sample/BasicSample.kt) file.

 ### 1. Model your form data.
 The recommended way is to use Kotlin's data class.
 In case you don't use it, make sure you have implemented `equals` function.
 Every field of the form should be represented by a `Field<T, V>` interface where T is the type of the model and V - the type of the data in the field (e.g. `String` for the email, `Boolean` for some kind of consent).